Laragear/EmailLogin/README.md

 ]);
 ```

-Alternatively, if you issue key-value pair, the value of the key will be used as a credential value.
+Alternatively, if you issue a key-value pair, the value of the key will be used as a credential value.

 ```php
 use Illuminate\Support\Facades\Route;